 - When you realize that you can’t invest/engage with some great people/startups, do you still keep the conversations going or revisit the thread when variables have changed?

-- What is your advice on managing change at a large scale?
-When you know a product/company is going through a strategic shift over many months, whats your advice on day to day activity for PMs?
+- What is your advice on managing change on a large scale?
+When you know a product/ is going through a strategic shift over many months, what's your advice on day-to-day activity for PMs?

 (1) For companies that are early, I certainly keep in touch and am always willing to revisit as things may progress.
 For my first investment SmartThings, we said no many times over the first year until we said yes.
 And we’ll often do this at a later stage too.